Acrylic Figurative Painting - Men At Work

 The one key element that many artists fail to see and understand is subjects.
 May sound silly but it's true.
 I've asked hundreds of artists why they are painting a particular subject and the reply usually lacks passion.
 What I mean is passion that reflects a true connection to a subject; something that they have experienced and actually spent time getting to know.

 The painting you see here is a direct result of the months spent exploring Richmond with my camera and sketchbook.
 This subject has made an impact in my life and the connection is there.
 So, when it came time to actually paint 'men at work' it had a legitimate chance of success.
 Without this connection I truly feel it would have lacked energy.
-I released a course recently that captures this experience if you care to have a look; Acrylic Figure Painting Tutorials 'Men At Work'.

 Here's the image that inspired the painting but I did quite a bit of sketching on site with graphite to get connected to the subject.